ArcInstitute/evo2/README.md

 ### Installation

 Please install directly from GitHub.
-We recommend using a new conda environment with python 3.12.
+We recommend using a new conda environment.
+Requires python>=3.11.

 ```bash
 git clone git@github.com:ArcInstitute/evo2.git